Formosa Dreamers

 The Formosa Dreamers (福爾摩沙夢想家) are a Taiwanese professional basketball team based in Taichung City.
 They have competed in the Taiwan Professional Basketball League (TPBL) and play their home games at the Taichung Intercontinental Basketball Stadium.
 The Dreamers joined the ASEAN Basketball League (ABL) since the 2017–18 season for replacing Kaohsiung Truth as Taiwan team.
 The Dreamers became one of the four teams of the inaugural P. League+ season, and one of the seven teams of the inaugural TPBL season.

 The Formosa Dreamers were founded by Chang Cheng-chung, Chris Hsu, Jimmy Chang, Blackie Chen and Jonathan Han, all of whom have different professions from various industries.

 Franchise history

 On July 9, 2024, the Formosa Dreamers announced to join the Taiwan Professional Basketball League (TPBL).

+On June 6, 2026, the Formosa Dreamers defeated the New Taipei Kings, 4–3, winning the 2025–26 season championship.